barbagroup/bempp_exafmm_paper/README.md

 - Submitted: 20 March 2021; first revision request: 26 April 2021 (4 peer-review reports provided)
   - submitted version is tagged release [v2.0](https://github.com/barbagroup/bempp_exafmm_paper/releases/tag/v2.0)
 - Revision submitted: 26 May 2021; request for information from the editors: 8 July 2021.
+  - resubmission version is tagged release [v2.1](https://github.com/barbagroup/bempp_exafmm_paper/releases/tag/v2.1)
 - Reply to the editor first sent on 12 July.
   - 31 July: EiC writes that after discussion with the editorial team, they would like to send our replies to Reviewers 1 and 3, and requests these in PDF.
 Responses in HackMD for [Reviewer 1](https://hackmd.io/DG_f3UiMSsaAHukBp1SmVQ) and [Reviewer 3](https://hackmd.io/e--_niKFRtWDqKBdGncy5g).
 Sent to editor 2 August.
 - New review comments provided, with request to respond: 21 September.